ThoughtWorksInc/CD4ML-Scenarios/instructions/3-MachineLearning.md

 Goals

 * Run python pipeline locally
-* Make a change and run again to see changes
+* Make a change and run again to see the effects

 ### Run the tests locally